Governor Beshear dedicates new home for Hopkins Co. tornado victims

-Kentucky Governor Andy Beshear was in Hopkins County today, where he dedicated a new home to Jamie & David Moss, a couple who lost their home in the deadly tornado in December of 2021.
+HOPKINS COUNTY, Ky.
+(WEVV) — Kentucky Governor Andy Beshear was in Hopkins County Monday, where he dedicated a new home to Jamie & David Moss, a couple who lost their home in the deadly tornado in December of 2021.

 With funding from Team Western Kentucky Tornado Relief fund, along with help from the Fuller Center for Housing and Habitat for Humanity, the Moss family received the keys to their new home, which was built only feet away from where their former house stood.